cinziabandiziol/persistence_kernels/README.md

 - numba 0.58.1
 - persim 0.3.5

-and for computed PFK matrices Matlab R2023b.
+and for PFK matrices Matlab R2023b.

 ## **How to run**